-My research examines social institutions in transition—namely, how do institutions adapt to the advent and demands of previously invisible and marginalized populations?
+My research examines social institutions in transition—namely, how institutions adapt to the advent and demands of previously invisible and marginalized populations.
 Integrating the sociology of gender, sexuality, and medicine, my research examines institutional changes through their interactions with gender and sexual minorities, with a focus on medical institutions and the related state and legal institutions in China.

 Transgender People and Medical Institutions